numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 ```shell
 $ az group create --name <rg_name> --location SouthCentralUS
 ```
-**Note: you can use another region, but make sure it is one where NCv2 VMs are available.** (Use https://azure.microsoft.com/en-us/global-infrastructure/services/ to check availability.)
+**Note: you can use another location, but make sure it is one where NCv2 VMs are available.** (Use https://azure.microsoft.com/en-us/global-infrastructure/services/ to check availability.)

 Then create a VM instance in this resource group: